buk7456/FreeTX/doc/logical_switches.md

 ### Example 5: Throttle timer (advanced)
 Suppose we instead want the speed at which the timer runs to be proportional to the throttle value.
 Also if we have a throttle cut function on say SwA, we want the timer to only run when throttle cut is inactive.
 Assume our throttle source is the Y1 axis.

-We can achieve this behaviour using a function generator and logical switches as follows.
+#### Method 1:
+Using the built-in function generator to genarate a pulse width modulated signal that controls the timer.

 ```txt
 Fgen1